filipe7rito/benefits-store/README.md

 Our Backend Developer has kindly provided you a simple Phoenix server for you to test out your app.
 You can access it at: https://coverflex-exercise.fly.dev/

+# Frontend app:

+We provided you an empty React + Typescript boilerplate without additional dependencies so you can start coding right away.
+To start:
+- Clone this repo to your local machine;
+- Run `yarn` to install dependencies;
+- Start the development server with `yarn dev`

 Good Luck! 🙌